liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 -->

 As an alternative to developing plugins using the Plugins SDK, you can leverage the Apache Maven build management framework.
-Let's look at a few of Maven's most exciting features:
+Here's a list of some exciting Maven features:

 -Offers a simple build process.